-Visit the contact page if you’d like Katherine to give a talk or reading at your store, organization, business or school.
+Please fill in this short questionnaire if you’d like Katherine to give a talk at your organization, school or bookstore.

 “Katherine was a recent presenter at our inspirational speaker series.
 She brought both our creative and business teams to the edges of our seats listening to her passionate storytelling.
 Not only were we inspired by her life’s journey, but we walked away wanting to befriend her – she was charismatic and cool.”

 - Sarah Szeflinski, Human Resources Manager, Smart Design

 “To say that Katherine’s speech was awe-inspiring would be a true understatement.
 It was a life-changing experience for me.
 The part of her speech about her not wanting to be “cured” of the condition, because she wouldn’t know who she was without it, was the most resonating part of the entire talk.
 I speak for everyone at Atria Books when I say that the experience was truly educational and extremely enlightening.”

 - Saikat Saha, Digital Marketing Manager, Atria Books